brookshelley/brookshelley.github.com/books.md

 ### 55 books

+**Interference** — Sue Burke

+A fun follow-up to a great book from last year.
+I loved seeing how modern Earth folks mixed with the people on the rainbow bamboo planet.
+I was surprised to find that we only followed a single generation of characters this time, but I did enjoy how they were more fleshed-out.

 **This is How You Lose the Time War** — Amal el-Mohtar and Max Gladstone

 A deeply strange time-travel romance between two competing spies, Blue and Red.
 The central conceit of shifting threads of history and letter-leaving was fun, but at times I honestly had no idea what was going on.
 I really enjoyed this book.